In some of my last blogs, I wrote about how you can install Virtual machines on different hypervisors such as KVM, VMware, VirtualBox, etc.

 It will also take care of assigning the IP address and everything to the VM’s.

-Note: If you have advanced network setup like switches that are connected to your host, then you could use bridge networking and take care of the Internet sharing from the switch.
+Note: If you have advanced network setup like switches connected to your host, you could use bridge networking and take care of the Internet sharing from the switch.
 But here we are using the NAT option.

 Nat configuration on KVM.

-If you are using KVM just like me then you could use the NAT interface to connect the KVM machine to the internet.
+If you are using KVM just like me, then you can use the NAT interface to connect the KVM machine to the internet.